5 things Nigerian Air should learn from Ethiopian Airlines

-On Wednesday, July 18, 2018, the refurbished airline was unveiled under a new name, Nigerian Air, at the Farnborough International Public Airshow in London.
+On Wednesday, July 18, 2018, the refurbished airline was unveiled under a new name, Nigeria Air, at the Farnborough International Public Airshow in London.

 During the unveiling of the airline, the Minister of State for Aviation, Hadi Sirika, said that 81 routes (domestic, regional and international) have been identified for the airline which is touted to promote Nigeria's cultures and traditions.